Booking.com: best prices

 In Castrovillari there are many traditional local activities, including the processing of gold, woodworking, carpenters, shoemakers and creators of objects in wrought iron, with many examples of these now available.

-No less interesting are the typical dishes of the area, based mainly on simple products of the Earth.
-Thanks to the good oil produced in the region many delicacies are preserved in oil such as the 'scamicia' (eggplants), the 'avulive scazzate', the 'pummadore siccate' (seasoned with capers) and 'fungij' (mushrooms).
+At least as interesting to visitors are the typical food dishes of the area, typically based on simple local products.
+Thanks to the good quality oil produced in the region many delicacies are preserved in olive oil such as the 'scamicia' (eggplants), the 'avulive scazzate', the 'pummadore siccate' (seasoned with capers) and 'fungij' (mushrooms).